UN: Brief gains in air quality in 2020 over COVID lockdowns | Science-Environment

 - Switzerland

 "COVID-19 proved to be an unplanned air-quality experiment, and it did lead to temporary localized improvements," said Petteri Taalas, the WMO secretary-general.
 "But a pandemic is not a substitute for sustained and systematic action to tackle major drivers of both population and climate change and so safeguard the health of both people and planet."
+The WMO study analyzed changes in air quality around the main pollutants, including sulfur dioxide, nitrogen oxides, carbon monoxide, and ozone.
 The Geneva-based agency noted an "unprecedented decrease" in pollutant emissions as many governments restricted gatherings, closed schools, and imposed lockdowns.

+Oksana Tarasova, head of WMO's atmospheric environment research division, said the impact of such measures on major pollutants was short-lived.
+When measures to reduce mobility mean "there are no cars on the street, you see the improvement in air quality immediately.
+And of course, as soon as the cars go back on the street, you get the worsening back".

+That compared to "long-lead greenhouse gases" behind global warming like carbon dioxide, whose atmospheric levels can take many years to change.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)